Business Plan Metro

 A similar process would be applied if the company were to commission a large translation project, a company progress report, or implementation of a new accounting system.

-Of course if the manager is your uncle you might not have to go through all these steps.
+Of course, if the manager is your uncle then you might not have to go through all of these steps.

 Consumers